 The new facilities will attract and retain new talent and create a cutting-edge environment that showcases UCLan’s key principles of openness, transparency and accessibility, whilst developing a skilled workforce which meets local, national and international needs.

-The opening of the £32 million Engineering Innovation Centre (EIC) will be a major milestone in the completion Campus Masterplan, alongside two new Social Spaces facilities which will improve the campus experience and provide a place for staff and students to come together in a relaxed environment.
+The opening of the £32 million Engineering Innovation Centre (EIC) is a major milestone in the completion Campus Masterplan, alongside two new Social Spaces facilities which will improve the campus experience and provide a place for staff and students to come together in a relaxed environment.
 UCLan is also working with the Students’ Union to create a new £1 million bespoke multi-faith and spirituality centre to be completed by Autumn 2017, which will create the perfect environment for prayer, contemplation and reflection for all.

 Preston is one of the best networked cities in the country, boasting fantastic transport links